Features

 </script>

-We have added a couple of configuration options to the Scheduler initialization code - this config will display the current month on the time axis (one cell per day).
+We have added a couple of configuration options to the Scheduler initialization code:

 Loading Rows from Database